Pengen Meaning In Indonesian

 Keles Meaning In Bahasa Indonesia

-If you have any questions regarding the Indonesian language, you can ask me directly, or you can join my group.
-You can see it on my About Me page.
+If you have any questions regarding the Indonesian language, you can ask me directly.
+You can see how to do that on my About Me page.

 So, let's talk about this.

-Keles In Bahasa Indonesia
+Keles In Indonesian

-Keles is the same as [kali] in Bahasa Indonesia.
+[Keles] is the same as [kali] in Bahasa Indonesia.
 Maybe it's just kind of the cute way of saying [kali].
 In my previous article, I have written the meaning of [kali], and in that article, there are 5 meanings of the word [kali].

 You can read the article here, Kali Meaning In Bahasa Indonesia.
 In that article, I also included a few scenes that I took from Indonesian movies explaining the various meanings of the word [kali].